KD9YQK/ARES_Sim_1/gm/GM_01_Event_Timeline.md

 GM notes:

-If NCO asks for medical support, tell NCO to contact and deploy the Medical team.
+If NCO reports injuries to GM, tell NCO to contact and prepare and deploy the Medical team.

 ### 00:20 — OP 4 Event: Downed Utility Line